 A buy-out option can be made with Event 1/NCAA when the host institution/conference wants to sell merchandise that features the host mark or logo at the NCAA competition.
-This can only be done when the host institution/conference aggress to purchase the entire product that Event 1 provides.
-The host institution/conference will receive a 20 percent commission fee of net sales, gross sales minus credit card fees and taxes, on product supplied by Event 1.
-The host institution or official vendor will provide the NCAA 15 percent of sales (net of taxes and credit card service fees) of all non-NCAA championship merchandise.
+This can only be done when the host institution/conference agrees to purchase the entire product that Event 1 provides.
+The host institution/conference will receive a 20% commission fee of net sales, gross sales minus credit card fees and taxes, on product supplied by Event 1.
+The host institution or official vendor will provide the NCAA 15% of sales (net of taxes and credit card service fees) of all non-NCAA championship merchandise.
 The quantity of NCAA merchandise available for sale shall not be less than a comparable shipment to a comparable site of the previous year's championship.
-Reordering Process.
-The host institution/conference may contact Event 1 to place an order for additional merchandise during the event.
-The concessionaire must contact Event 1 no later than the conclusion of each day to evaluate inventory levels.
-The more time Event 1 has to react to the request, the better the chance a reorder can be processed and shipped in a timely manner.
-Event 1 cannot guarantee that additional merchandise will be available.